 Hawksmoor, unsurprisingly, is doing the Rolls Royce of meal kits (£125) for the ultimate steak night.
 You get two British fillet steaks from the same grass-fed traditional-breed cattle they use in the restaurants, along with bone marrow gravy, creamed spinach, chips, and sticky toffee pudding.
 Plus drinks including a sour cherry negroni and a couple of beers, plus a bottle of Rosso Braida, an elegant Italian blend that matches perfectly with fillet steak.

 Taking ‘home dining’ to the next level, Northcote now travels to the home of its diners with its latest ‘Northcote at Home’ offer, comprising a personal chef, an experienced team and the option of a sommelier – allowing guests to enjoy the exclusivity of Northcote without stepping foot outside.
-Available in locations where lockdown restrictions are not in place, it provides guests with the option of savouring stunning Michelin star food and matched wines – perfect for a dinner party with your support bubble, gourmet BBQ or a luxury afternoon tea.
+Available subject to COVID restrictions, it provides guests with the option of savouring stunning Michelin star food and matched wines – perfect for a dinner party with your support bubble, gourmet BBQ or a luxury afternoon tea.

 Northern Soul are delivering their famous grilled cheese sandwiches as ‘grill-it-yourself’ kits.
 The UK’s first grilled cheese restaurant is one of the Northern Quarter’s most popular places to eat.
 And chances are, if you’re one of their fans – and let’s face it who isn’t? – you’re missing their grub.
 The good news is, Northern Soul launched a DIY kit so you can have a go at recreating those ‘killer eats’ in the comfort of your home.
 They call it G.I.Y – grill-it-yourself.
 It’s just like DIY but more enjoyable.
 And there’s a tasty dish for you to eat when you’ve finished.

-Collection slots are limited to a total of 40 and are available on Thursdays and Fridays.
-Both gourmet boxes are also available for home delivery nationwide through the APC Network.
+Collection slots are limited to a total of 40 and are available on Fridays.
+Both gourmet boxes are also available for home delivery nationwide through APC Overnight.